rcl-ssl/docs/dnsautorenew/iis.md

 Certificates will be automatically saved to the ``Local Machine`` certificate store in the  ``Personal`` folder.
 Certificates will also be automatically bound to the **IIS Web Server** on the hosting machine.

+{: .information }
+Before you can use RCL SSL DNS AutoRenew, you must have already created your certificate(s) in the RCL SSL Portal using the [Azure DNS](../portal/azure-dns.md) or [Azure DNS SAN](../portal/azure-dns-san.md) option.
+The certificate(s) that you would like to install must be specified in your [configuration](#add-the-configuration-variables) of RCL SSL DNS AutoRenew.

 ## Automatically Renew SSL/TLS Certificates

 You can use RCL SSL DNS AutoRenew for IIS to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :